Summer McIntosh: Summer Olympic Games

-Competing next in the 200m butterfly, forty years after her mother's appearance in the same event in 1984, McIntosh won the gold medal and set a new Olympic record time of 2:03.03.
+Competing next in the 200m butterfly, forty years after her mother's appearance in the same event in the 1984 Olympics, McIntosh won the gold medal and set a new Olympic record time of 2:03.03.
 This was the second-fastest time in the history of the women's 200m butterfly, and the fastest of the textile era.
 McIntosh became the first Canadian woman to win two individual gold medals at a Summer Olympics, the first Canadian to win two gold medals at a Summer Olympics since sprinter Donovan Bailey in 1996, and the first Canadian swimmer to win three individual medals at a single Olympics.
-In the same session she joined the Canadian team in the final of the 4×200 m freestyle relay, where they finished fourth, a result she said she was "pretty disappointed with."
+In the same session she joined the Canadian team in the final of the 4×200m freestyle relay, where they finished fourth, a result she said she was "pretty disappointed with."
 McIntosh's next race, the 200m individual medley, drew media attention as a contest for featuring her and two other individual Olympic gold medallists, America's Kate Douglass and Australian Kaylee McKeown.
 This was only the second time that she had appeared in the 200 metre medley at an international competition, after the 2022 Commonwealth Games.
 Considered one of the favourites, she won the title with an Olympic record time of 2:06.56.
 She became the first Canadian to win three gold medals at a single Summer Olympics, and with four total medals she tied teammate Penny Oleksiak for the most Canadian medals in a single Olympics.

-McIntosh's final swim of the Paris Olympics was as part of the Canadian team in the 4 × 100 m medley relay, having replaced Oleksiak as the anchor for the event final.
+McIntosh's final swim of the Paris Olympics was as part of the Canadian team in the 4 × 100m medley relay, having replaced Oleksiak as the anchor for the event final.
 For the third time, the Canadians finished fourth, denying McIntosh's chance to tie Cindy Klassen's record for the most medals won by a Canadian Olympian in a single Olympics.
 Following the end of the Olympic swimming competitions, she returned to Canada to vacation at her family's Muskoka Lakes cottage, but travelled back to Paris a few days later upon being named Canada's co-flag bearer at the closing ceremony, alongside hammer throw champion Ethan Katzberg.